- Many state jurisdictions are now allowing or requiring pass-through entities to calculate and pay tax at the entity level.

-The entity must use judgement in determining whether a particular tax is within the scope of ASC 740, as there are taxing jurisdictions that compute tax due on a wide variety of bases that could be less than a comprehensive measure of income, but still fall within the scope of ASC 740.
+Management of pass-through entities must use judgement determining whether a particular tax is within the scope of ASC 740, as there are taxing jurisdictions that compute tax due on a wide variety of bases that could be less than a comprehensive measure of income, but still fall within the scope of ASC 740.

-If it is determined that a particular taxing jurisdiction’s PTET is within the scope of ASC 740 and the tax is determined material to the financial statements, entities should consider the related current and deferred tax effects to be recognized within the financial statements.
-Several factors could impact the timing of recognition and measurement — including whether the PTET is required vs. elective, if elective, for what period(s) of time, and requirements for revocation of an election, among other factors of a particular tax regime.
+If it is determined a taxing jurisdiction’s PET is attributed to the entity, and therefore within the scope of ASC 740, entities should evaluate the requirements for related current and deferred tax effects recognized within the financial statements.
+Management should also evaluate whether there are factors that could impact the timing of recognition and measurement — including whether the PET is mandatory vs. elective, if elective, for what period(s) of time, and requirements for revocation of an election, among other factors.

-In accordance with ASC 740-10-45-15, if the PTET is required by statute, the related tax effects should be recognized in the period that includes the enactment date.
+In accordance with ASC 740-10-45-15, if an income tax is mandated by statute, the related tax effects should be recognized in the period that includes the enactment date.
 Any relevant deferred taxes should be measured at the enacted tax rates at which they are expected to reverse.

-Additional complexities may arise if the PTET is an election of the entity.
-Certain jurisdictions permit entities to elect to be subject to a PTET for certain period(s) — typically a single annual period.
-The PTET is generally effectuated with the election included with or by the timely filing of the entity’s tax return, and typically does not require approval or review of the relevant taxing authority.
-In these instances, a question arises as to the proper timing or tax year to account for the PTET within the financial statements.
+Additional complexities may arise if the PET is an election.
+Certain jurisdictions permit entities to elect to be subject to a PET for certain period(s) — typically a single annual period.
+The PET election is generally effectuated with or by the timely filing of the entity’s tax return, and typically does not require approval or review of the relevant taxing authority.
+In these instances, a question arises as to the proper timing or tax year to account for the PET within the financial statements.

 Other complicating factors might include:

-- PTET regimes that are only in effect when an entity is in a taxable income position
+- PET regimes that are only in effect when an entity is in a taxable income position

-- Accounting for estimated tax payments made by an entity prior to the effective date of accounting for the PTET as an income tax of the entity
+- Accounting for estimated tax payments made by an entity prior to the effective date of accounting for the PET as an income tax of the entity

-- Jurisdictions that compute the PTET based on the income attributable only to owners who have elected to be subject to the PTET
+- Jurisdictions that compute PET based on the income attributable only to owners who have elected to be subject to the PET

 - Realizability of any deferred tax assets, if applicable

-- Certain regimes that permit loss carryforwards or credit carryforwards that may only be realized by an entity’s current or future taxable income
+- Certain PET regimes that permit loss or credit carryforwards that may only be realized by an entity’s current or future taxable income under the PET regime

 - Election and revocation requirements as enacted by each taxing authority